AMartin40/CovidSurviving-Economics/README.md

 ### SCOPE:
-Utilizing Machine Learning and leveraging unemployment data from the U.S. Bureau of Labor Statistics (BLS), we want to analyze the impacted of the unemployment rate in New York, California, Texas and Florida and identify the correlation and prediction of single-family home sales prices.
+Utilizing Machine Learning and leveraging unemployment data from the U.S. Bureau of Labor Statistics (BLS), we want to analyze the impacted of the current unemployment rate in New York, California, Texas and Florida as it relates to the correlation and prediction of single-family home sales prices for the identified regions.
+Some of the questions that arose during the data collection process were; Will a increase in unemployment negatively affect the real estate market in that region?
+If the real estate market is affected negatively will there be a change in the coming months?
+Will the impact differ based on education level?
+Will one ethnicity be impacted more than others?

-This project will utilize Supervised Machine Learning which entails training a predictive model on historical data with predefined target answers.
+To accuratly answer these questions we will measure data from the U.S. Bureau of Labor Statistic and data from__________________, we will utilize Supervised Machine Learning which entails training a predictive model on historical data to target answers.

 ### PROJECT REQUIREMENTS:
  * Identify a problem worth solving, analyzing, or visualizing